 This is your evidence.
 Present the profile visitor with content that shows you know what you're talking about or valuable content.
 For simplicity's sake, though, please don't overdo it.
 Limit yourself to two to five relevant assets.

-Your LinkedIn profile becomes a cohesive story that grabs and holds a profile visitor's attention with the suitable media.
+Your LinkedIn profile becomes a cohesive story that grabs and holds a profile visitor's attention with suitable media.

 Your activity feed is an excellent chance for you to walk the walk.
 Then, right after you tell your prospect what you're all about, show them that you're not just speaking in hypotheticals — you're committed to practising the values your preach.